grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 She wasn't seeing anything.
 Owen's slightly high vantage might be giving him just the bit of extra sight distance he needed to see the target.
 From above her he held out an arm with a pointing finger to help narrow down the area she needed to search.

 A few minutes later she had it.
 For the moment, it was nothing more than a black needle point sticking up from the perfect flatness of the horizon.
 But even as she watched it was growing and gaining definition.
-The sky was also shifting from a pale grat to a soft orange as the dawn made its way up.
+The sky was also shifting from a pale gray to a soft orange as the dawn made its way up.

 Percy leaned over and yelled down to Bastian in the control room: "Send Hemi up."
 She could hear some further indistinguishable shouts further down in the boat.
 Then silence for a minute, followed shortly after by a big man squeezing through the hatch at the top of the control room as he made his way up to the bridge.
 As he got his feet under him and rose to his full height, Percy handed him the binoculars while pointing out the direction he should look with her free hand.
 He only peered through the binoculars for a minute before asking Owen to let him have the lookout ring.

 Hemi got situated and Percy let Owen go below deck for coffee.
 Hemi Peered silently and steadfastly behind them.
 Minutes went by before Percy realized it could be a while before Hemi had anything to report.
 She lit another cigarillo.

 A full twenty minutes passed, during which the sky flooded with glowing liquid orange and red.
-Percy could now make out the shadow-spot that was their persuers with her naked eye.
+Percy could now make out the shadow-spot that was their pursuers with her naked eye.

 "Well Hemi?"